 Ferrara is not an unknown name, for good reason.
 It’s a UNESCO World Heritage Site and the family who made its mark there was the d’Este dynasty.
 Their 14th-century castle, suitably surrounded by moat, is in the center of town and the city walls are 500 years old.
 We will have a walking tour there and learn about the d’Este, who had their own ideas on how to conduct business and inheritance and all the trappings of money.
 Directly, was their method, with the caveat that the strongest, the wiliest should win.
 But they left some handsome buildings in their wake.
 The ride along the coast takes us through an environment shared by flamingos and heron, handsome adjuncts to the scenery.

-One of the treats of this tour is docking for a night in the ancient town of Chioggia, which mirrors Venice in miniature with canal/streets.
+One of the treats of this tour is docking for a night on the tranquil island of Pellestrina.
+It is only a short sail to the ancient town of Chioggia, which mirrors Venice in miniature with canal/streets.
 Historically, in Chioggia, the men are fishermen and the women make lace.
 History in Chioggia is also modern day fact.
 A bell tower in what passes for a modern (18th-century) church, St. Andrew, has a bell tower from the 11th or 12th century, because there’s no need to replace something that still works.

 This tour is marked by easy cycling, and has the barge-advantage of eliminating constant packing and unpacking.
-Breakfasts and most dinners are also on the barge, where the cooks know exactly how to please hungry cyclists.
-IBT provides coach transportation to and from the airports at beginning and end of the tour: Verona’s Villafranca Airport for Mantua and Venice’s Marco Polo Airport.
+Daily breakfast and six dinners are on the barge, where the cooks know exactly how to please hungry cyclists.
+IBT provides transportation to and from the airports at beginning and end of the tour: Verona’s Villafranca Airport for Mantua and Venice’s Marco Polo Airport.
 This is a tour that may come back to mind whenever you go to your favorite Italian restaurant at home.
 It has the essence of Italy.